Wisconsin vs. Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 - When Wisconsin records more than 11.8 points, it is 1-1 against the spread and 1-1 overall.

-- In games that Wisconsin picks up over 304.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Wisconsin picks up more than 304.8 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Badgers have turned the ball over nine times this season, six more turnovers than the Wolverines have forced (3).